gmc-code/PC-Python/docs/turtle/turtle_star_progressions.rst

 .. admonition:: Tasks

-    1. From the code above, list the 8 lines that do the actual drawing.
+    1. From the code above, list the 10 lines that do the actual drawing.
-    2. From the 8 lines, list the simplest amount of code that is repeated to form a rectangle.
+    2. From the 10 lines, list the simplest amount of code that is repeated.

     .. dropdown::
             :icon: codescan